fordpic/code-everyday/log.md

 Today's Progress: Final studying push for AWS CP exam, taking the test Thursday.

-Thoughts: The progress line above says it all, I spent the ENTIRE day today (we're talking ~15 hours here) studying every little last detail for this AWS exam.
+Thoughts: May the 4th be with you!
+The progress line above says it all, I spent the ENTIRE day today (we're talking ~15 hours here) studying every little last detail for this AWS exam.
 I know it's likely overkill, but I want to go in & kick the doors in first attempt so I'd rather be overprepared than under :) I went ahead & scheduled the exam for Thursday so that I couldn't procrastinate on it too.

+Day 29: May 5, 2021

+Today's Progress: Last day of studying before AWS CP exam, putting final touches on portfolio site, & beginning to reach out & search for jobs.

+Thoughts: Now that the AWS Cloud Practitioner exam is right around the corner & my portfolio site is almost complete, it was time to start reaching out & making connections with potential employers.
+I'm nervous about getting my first developer gig but I'm confident in my abilities, & also in my ability to pick up anything quickly & efficiently.
+Now I just have to convey that confidence to potential future employers - I'm ready!

+P.S.
+Happy Cinco de Mayo!!